Logiqx/gps-guides/guidance/garmin/analysis/README.md

 This is particularly important with unapproved devices such as the fēnix 6 and Instinct 2, because it allows you to looks for any obvious spikes.

-These are the best applications for speed analysis, listed in alphabetical order:
+These are the best applications for Garmin speed analysis:

-- [GpsarPro](http://gpsactionreplay.free.fr/index.php?menu=2) by Yann Mathet - 60 day trial, Windows + Mac
 - [GPSResults](https://www.gps-speed.com/download_e.html) by Manfred Fuchs - 30 day trial, Windows
 - [GPS Speedreader](https://github.com/prichterich/GPS-Speedreader/) by Peter Richterich - unrestricted, Windows + Mac

+Unfortunately, [GpsarPro](http://gpsactionreplay.free.fr/index.php?menu=2) by Yann Mathet does not support the FIT format.

 ### Importing Activities

-If you haven't linked your COROS account to GPS-Speedsurfing, Hoolan or Waterspeed then you may wish to manually import your data.
+If you haven't linked your Garmin Connect account to GPS-Speedsurfing, Hoolan or Waterspeed then you may wish to manually import your data.

 The most important point is to import a FIT file from your watch, not GPX.
 This was discussed earlier in the section "Exporting Activities".